benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - So that's it!
 - Just flooded you with a lot of information
-  * Slides are available online
+  * Reminder; slides are available online
 - Hopefully 1, 2 or all 8 of these suggestions will prove useful to you
-  * Got some notes scribbled to go check things out
+  * You've got some notes scribbled to go check things out
   * You don't need to be overwhelmed and try to learn at once
-  * Get good at one and build on it
+  * Get good at one thing and build on it
-- **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
+- **Conference:** Inviting me to share my knowledge/experience with y'all
-  * Ben Dunphy
+  * Danny, Todd & the rest of the crew
   * Organizing such a great conference
+  * I love the tracks so you can focus or dabble in something new
-- **YOU!** For being such an engaged audience so early in the AM
+- **YOU!** For being such an engaged audience after lunch
+  * There were also 24 also talks going and you chose to _stay_ here
   * If you've got questions, feel free to find me during the conference
   * But if you're introverted or miss the opportunity, ping me in Twitter or my AMA
 - Thank you so much and enjoy the rest of the conference!